salvir1/COVID-19-outbreak-data-analysis/README.md

 # COVID Early Warning System Project Overview

 This project is an attempt to define a good early warning indicator for COVID outbreaks.
 States and public health agencies have a difficult job to keep COVID transmission under control.
-They could benefit from a system that provides them an early and accurate warning of an increase in new COVIC infections in their jurisdiction that has a strong probability of becoming an outbreak.
+They could benefit from a system that provides them an early and accurate warning of an increase in new COVIC infections in their jurisdiction.

 This project grew out of an interest to compare the available data from states that had experienced an outbreak vs. states that hadn't experienced an outbreak.
 As the analysis progressed it became clear that the common statistical measures of COVID-19 infection spread that are utilized today--total cases, case rates, and positive test rates--are not all equally informative.
 One is better than the others, yet all of them have their shortcomings.
 Part of the project explores the shortcomings with the measures that are currently available.